jmcalalang/Agility-2020---Programmability---BIG-IP-Rest-Structure-and-Concepts/docs/conclusion.rst

 Conclusion
 ==========

-In this class we learned the base concepts and skills required to effectively automate the F5 |bip| platform.
+In this class, we learned the base concepts and skills required to automate the F5 BIG-IP platform effectively.
 The diagram above shows a high-level view of the different components to this base level of knowledge.
-In subsequent classes we will expand on the core concepts and knowledge learned in this class.
+In subsequent classes, we will expand on the core concepts and knowledge learned in this class.

-This content has been created with a DevOps methodology and fully Continuous Toolchain.
-All content contained here is sourced from the following GitHub
+This content has been created with a DevOps methodology and a fully Continuous Toolchain.
+All content contained here is sourced from the following GitHub repository:
-repository:

 https://github.com/f5devcentral/f5-automation-labs/